maintaina-com/hordectl/README.md

 ## Will it dump existing content to yaml?

-Maybe some day.
+Yes, it does.
+For any objects defined.
 Maybe within some limitations.
 I don't know.
 It will evolve as I need it.

 ## Will it be a complete backup/restore solution?

 Likely not.
 See horde/backup for a different take on dumping/restoring application content.

+## Development notes

+### Builtin commands

+help    give help on commands in general or on a specific command and its switches and sub commands query   output yaml format representations of backend data for which an exporter is either builtin or provided by the app import  generate backend data from [potentially incomplete ] yaml repesentations and builder defaults if builtin or provided by the app app     run app specific apps implemented in your app.